 Most of us understand that the right to confront one’s accusers is a fundamental right guaranteed by the Sixth Amendment to the U.S. Constitution and is made applicable to the states via the Eleventh Amendment.
 In this context of “accuser,” the general understanding is that this right applies during trial, at which time a jury or judge will determine guilt or innocence.

 However, the Sixth Amendment right also applies to when an expert testifies in the penalty phase to his or her opinion of how dangerous defendant is.
 In 1981, the ruling in Estele v.
-Smith (1981) 451 U.S. 454 was issued.
+Smith (1981) 451 U.S. 454 was issued, setting forth this right.

 In Estele, Dr. James Grigson was appointed by a Texas trial court judge to examine capital defendant Ernest Smith to determine his competency to stand trial.
 Grigson examined Smith for about 90 minutes and determined that he was competent.
 Grigson gave Smith no Miranda warnings (about Smith’s right to remain silent or have an attorney present) and Smith did not have his attorney present.
 In fact, Grigson did not tell Smith’s attorney that he would examine his client.

 Dr. Grigson then testified, over objection, during the penalty phase of Smith’s trial as to his future dangerousness.
 Grigson testified that Smith was a “very severe sociopath;” that Smith “will continue his previous behavior;” that Smith’s sociopathic condition will “only get worse;” and that there “is no treatment, no medicine . . . that in any way at all modifies or changes his behavior.”
 The jury then returned a verdict of death.